chanwoo-lee-phil/chanwoo-lee-phil.github.io/_pages/events.md

 ## Recent and Upcoming Events
  * 24-28 August 2026.
 "Model-Theoretic Inferentialism: The Best of Both Worlds".
 The 12th European Congress of Analytic Philosophy, Complutense University of Madrid [with **S. Kaan Tabakci**]
+ * 18 August 2026.
+"Proof Automation: Overview and Perspectives".
+Korean Association for Logic 2026 Summer Meeting [with **Min Cheol Seo** and **Yeongseo Yeo**]
  * 22-24 July 2026.
 "When the Practice Doesn't Settle Philosophy".
 Asian Philosophy of Science Association Conference 2026, Nanyang Technological University
+ * 3 July 2026.
+"Model-Theoretic Inferentialism: The Best of Both Worlds".
+Logic Colloquium 2026 [with **S. Kaan Tabakci**]
  * 28 May 2026.
 "What is it like for artificial intelligence to be a philosopher?".
 Korean Society for the Ethics and Philosophy of AI

+<!--
  * 13 January 2026.
 "Structuralism as an Explanatory Thesis".
 8th International Meeting of the Association for the Philosophy of Mathematical Practice, Chapman University

-<!--
  * 29 November 2025.
 Comment on Fabio Ceravolo’s “The Parallel Between Analytic Metaphysics and Pure Mathematics.
 What’s to be Learned?”.
 Metaphysics of Science Workshop, Institute of Philosophy, Chinese Academy of Sciences
  * 29 November 2025.
 "When the Practice Doesn't Settle Philosophy".
 Metaphysics of Science Workshop, Institute of Philosophy, Chinese Academy of Sciences
  * 25 October 2025.
 Comment on Seungrak Choi's "What is classical reasoning in a natural deduction system?".
 The Unified Congress of Korean Philosophers, Jeonbuk National University